The matrix taxonomy of finitely complete categories: Matrix classes

 We must point out that the notation for matrices $M$ used in this paper is different from the usual notation originally introduced in~\cite{JanelidzeMSc,JanelidzePhD,ZJanelidze2006a}, where the study of categories with $M$-closed relations, for a general~$M$, takes its start.
 In the usual notation, matrices are filled in with variables instead of integers, and contain an additional right column, just like the display of a row-wise interpretation above.
-In that case, if we consider pointed categories, one can also use some $0$'s to represent a zero morphism (or a constant in the algebraic interpretation).
-These $0$'s do not have to be mistaken for the $0$'s appearing in the matrices in this paper.
-This is not a problem though for the present paper, since here we do not consider the pointed context; our $0$'s thus represent a default variable used to fill the right column.
-We must note here, however, that most of our results can be easily extended to the pointed case, leading to many more examples.
+In that case, if we consider pointed categories, one usually uses the $0$'s to represent a zero morphism (or a constant in the algebraic interpretation).
+This is not a problem for the present paper, since here we do not consider the pointed context; our $0$'s will thus always represent a default variable used to fill the right column.
+We must note here that some of the results of this paper have analogues in the pointed case, and that some do not.
+For a separate treatment of the pointed case we refer the reader to~\cite{HoefnagelJacqmin2021}.

-For a given~$M$, the collection of all left exact categories with $M$-closed relations is denoted by $\mathsf{mclex}\{M\}$ and is called a \emph{matrix class} (of left exact categories) in this paper.
-Note that the word `class' here does not refer to the set-theoretical meaning of it since such a matrix class could not be a class in the sense of set theory.
-We could also have chosen the term `matrix family' by analogy with the term `Mal'tsev family' used in universal algebra as introduced in~\cite{FreeseMcKenzie2017}.
-By a \emph{matrix property} we mean the property of a left exact category to have $M$-closed relations for a given matrix~$M$ (as in~\cite{JanelidzePhD}).
+For a given~$M$, the collection of all finitely complete categories with $M$-closed relations is denoted by $\mathsf{mclex}\{M\}$ and is called a \emph{matrix class} (of finitely complete categories) in this paper (this notation abbreviates the term `matrix class of left exact categories' in which `left exact category' is an alternative name for a `finitely complete category').
+By a \emph{matrix property} we mean the property of a finitely complete category to have $M$-closed relations for a given matrix~$M$ (as in~\cite{JanelidzePhD}).

+\begin{remark} Note that matrix classes are `too large' to be classes in the usual set-theoretic sense.
+For this reason, without the term `matrix' we refer to them as `collections'.
+Another possible name for `matrix class' is `matrix family', which would mimic the name `Mal'tsev family' used in universal algebra, as introduced in~\cite{FreeseMcKenzie2017}. \end{remark}